aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-pages/retrieve-get-copy-and-insert-a-page/_index.md

 ### **Insert a Blank Page Programming Sample**
 The following piece of code inserts a blank page in the Visio Drawing:

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-with-Pages-InsertBlankPageInVisio-InsertBlankPageInVisio.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Pages-InsertBlankPageInVisio-InsertBlankPageInVisio.cs" >}}
 ## **Move Page position in the Visio drawing**
 Aspose.Diagram for .NET API can move page position in the Visio drawing.
 The MoveTo method, exposed by the Page class, helps developers to move the page position.
 ### **Move Page position Programming Sample**